Professional services agreement

 4.1 The Supplier will use reasonable efforts to will provide the Services from the Commencement Date in accordance with the terms of this Agreement and, where applicable, the Milestones.

-4.2 The Supplier shall use all reasonable efforts to carry out the Services in such a manner as to minimise any disruption to the business of the Client and its Affiliates.
+4.2 The Supplier shall use all reasonable efforts to carry out the Services in such a manner as to minimize any disruption to the business of the Client and its Affiliates.

 4.3 The Client shall: